Home > Academics

 Concurrent Graduate Coursework

 Senior DBU undergraduate students who have been accepted into the Graduate Programs at Dallas Baptist University pending completion of their undergraduate degree and who possess a 3.0 or greater cumulative GPA are allowed to register for up to 12 graduate credit hours in the final semester of their undergraduate degree at DBU.
-Any student registering for any combination course load exceeding 12-credit hours must have the approval of the Director of Graduate Programs and the appropriate academic Dean.
+Any student registering for any combination course load exceeding 12-credit hours must have the approval of the Director of Admissions and the appropriate academic Dean.

 Continuous Progress Course (CP)